Netcracker/DRNavigator/documentation/Architecture.md

 ```

 HTTP Code: 400

 # sm-client

-`sm-client` is the cli tool to manage DR procedures between services that deployed in two kubernetes clusters.
+`sm-client` is a cli tool to manage DR procedures between services that are deployed in two Kubernetes clusters.
 It can be started on any Linux host with installed python dependencies: on DVM host or operation portal.
-Another option is start `sm-client` in docker container.
-In this case `sm-client` can work even in kubernetes cluster if needed.
+Another option is to start `sm-client` in a docker container.
+In this case, `sm-client` can work even in the Kubernetes cluster if needed.

-The main idea of `sm-client` is control of sequence of DR procedures for every  service for both kubernetes clusters.
-It reads CRs with type SiteManager in kubernetes clusters and creates tree with correct order of services. `sm-client` waits for successful finish of every DR procedures and starts next.
+The main idea of `sm-client` is to control the sequence of DR procedures for every service for both Kubernetes clusters.
+It reads CRs with type SiteManager in Kubernetes clusters and creates a tree with the correct order of services. `sm-client` waits for successful finish of every DR procedure and starts the next.

 `sm-client` help section: